-In my encounter with him, he was such a loving, kind humble leader, that’s what I got from him.
-The very last thing, Pope Francis said to me ‘Please, pray for me.’
+In my encounter with him, he was such a loving, kind, humble leader, that’s what I got from him.
+The very last thing, Pope Francis said to me, ‘Please, pray for me.’

 I admire his way, one’s actions are so much more important than their words.
-To be a leader today is to lead by example.
+To be a leader, today is to lead by example.
 That’s one of the things I admire most about him.”

 Maui remains the “ground of being” for Dale’s artistic vision, but it’s also seen in his family, and grandchildren who have become models for several of his artworks.
-Most important are his close ties to friends and Maui neighbors.
+Most notable are his close ties to friends and Maui neighbors.

 One evening, Father Michael Driscoll of Notre Dame University with his brother and sister-in-law, Ed and Iris, and I were invited with guests to a Hawaiian luau along the coastline of Kihei where Dale has a home and workplace.

-Dale’s muse, Uncle Les Kuloloio, an inspirational singer, shaman, and native Maui activist honored the priests and guests in song.
+Dale’s muse, Uncle Les Kuloloio, an inspirational singer, shaman, and native Maui activist, honored the priests and guests in song.

 Dale and Les, these remarkable men, and with an evening of art, music, and a brilliant fireside along the sea, that I will not soon forget.

-You can learn more about Dale Zarrella, his art work, and how to contact him at:
+You can learn more about Dale Zarrella, his artwork, and how to contact him at: